Saint-Lazare station (Paris Métro): Platforms

 The platforms of the four lines are standard configuration.
 Two per stop, they are separated by the metro tracks located in the center.

 The platforms of Line 3 are built flush with the wall.
 The ceiling consists of a metal deck whose beams, silver in colour, are supported by vertical pillars.
 They are laid out in the Andreu-Motte style in neutral tones with two bright grey-green light canopies, the walls and tunnel exits are covered with large white flat tiles as well as grey tiled benches deprived of seats.
 The advertisements are devoid of frames and the station's name is inscribed in Parisine font on enamelled plates.

 On lines 12 and 13, the vault is elliptical, and the lower part of the walls are vertical, a shape specific to the old Nord-Sud stations.
 They are among the rare stations of this company not to have found their original style, only the green earthenware advertising frames being renewed.
-Their decoration is quite similar, approaching the style used for most metro stations, with white and rounded lighting canopies in the Gaudin style of the renouveau du métro des années 2000 renovations and bevelled white ceramic tiles covering the walls, the vault and the tympans, on line 12, while the vault of line 13, lower, is painted white.
+Their decoration is quite similar, approaching the style used for most metro stations, with white and rounded lighting canopies in the Gaudin style of the renouveau du métro des années 2000 renovations and bevelled white ceramic tiles covering the walls, the vault and the tunnel exits, on line 12, while the vault of line 13, lower, is painted white.
 The station on line 13 is also distinguished by the presence of platform screen doors and the absence of seats due to its frequent usage, unlike the platforms of line 12 equipped with white Motte style seats.
 The name of the station is written in Parisine font on enamelled plates in both cases.

 The station of line 14 is established at great depth under the well of the Cour de Rome, which disrupts the elliptical vault in the form of a large glass footbridge and brings a little natural light on the platforms.
 Like the other stations on the line, it has a modern and sober decoration with light concrete as well as glass planks on the walls, platforms tiled in light grey, equipped with wooden seats and platform doors.
 The name of the station appears in Parisine script on backlit panels embedded in the sidewalls and on stickers affixed to the platform facades.
 The platforms are designed to accommodate trains of 120 meters long, but are only fitted out over 90 meters because the lack of space in the turnaround loop (very rare situation that the station shares with Place Monge on line 7).
 This was fixed towards the end of 2019, when the platforms were extended to be able to accommodate the MP 14 trainsets with eight cars.